4/5

 Can I be both a "thinking" and a "feeling" type at the same time?

 Everyone possesses both functions, but according to Jung, one always dominates.
-If you primarily rely on logic and objective analysis (Thinking),the realm of subjective ethical evaluations (Feeling) is typically less developed and often resides in the unconscious.
+If you primarily rely on logic and objective analysis (Thinking),your capacity for subjective, value-based judgment (Feeling) is typically less developed — though it still shapes your responses in subtle ways.

 Can my psychological type change during my lifetime?